ercodex/rota-docs/Assignment 2 - Object Detection and Tracking - Eren Çil.md

 First, I searched on YouTube.
 Finding how to search about what I want was not clear at first.
 So, I went right into public datasets.
 Some screenshots were containing the name of the videos.
 I searched these videos and started taking screenshots.

 In assignment, It is wanted from me to collect videos.
 I took it as a second step.
-And since videos are formed from tens of thousands of images.
-First step is to detect from images.
+And since videos are formed from tens of thousands of images, first step is to detect from images.
 I am planning to evaluate the model on a video though.

 After some cleaning, dataset is over.
 I collected nearly 750 images from different sources.
 Sources will be provided if wanted.
 Next part is, labeling.